hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 All the attributes from a parent of an element can be turned on and off at once, but if the element has dynamic attributes that overwrite this then those stay on.
-The context here also means that the parent can be turned off in only a shell, or only in a set, or all
+A shell  context here means that the parent can be turned off in only that shell.

 # turning on and off an element's attribute, or setting the value to that attribute
-must be in the element but can have the changes in that element seen everywhere, or in a set or shell context .
-Can write to the parent above, or all immediate children in the relationship below
+must be in the element but if in a shell context this is only toggled for that context

 # Multiple target paths

 If selecting multiple target attributes to listen to, then they all have to have events fired for them first before the action will activate and do its own thing.
 It can remember the counts, and this resets for each api operation

 # Action run order (priority)
 Actions can be both filter and action change.

-* Actions that respond to the same event can be given an optional run order, and the actions are run from the lowest to the highest
+* Actions that respond to the same event can be given an optional priority order, and the actions are run from the lowest to the highest
-* Once the first action approves an event, the others are not called
-* Once the first action to turn on or off or toggle an attribute, cluster  is run, the others are not run
+* The highest priority action will approve or deny the event, if more than one have same priority, then any one can approve and the others ignored
+* Many actions can do things to the same target, the highest priority will be the one used
 * Voids are always run
-* If more than one action is responding to the same approved event, and they are changing the same attribute value this becomes a filter
+* If more than one action is responding to the same event, this becomes a filter
-  * Only if this action is running a remote
   * the lowest priority will run first, and its value to set is passed to the next highest one, until all the actions have run.
 The highest priority action will have final say
   * the value can change data type, earlier actions can send up json with flags, and the final one can produce a primitive, or filter out json
   * The passed value will be put into the remote params as the original value to change